Aren't animal-based textiles just a by-product of the meat industry?

 Which are the most commonly used animals for fashion?

 Billions of animals are used by the fashion industry every year.
 Sadly, due to a lack of transparency, it is hard to know the extent of this.
 However, what we do know, is that annually:

-- 144 million animals are killed for fur – this includes seals, fox, mink, racoon dog, karakul, and rabbits
+- About 100 million animals are killed for fur – this includes seals, fox, mink, racoon dog, karakul, and rabbits

 - 3 million for exotic leather – crocodiles/alligators, ostrich, python